Graduate Catalog

 MHC 580 Practicum in Counseling

 Content: Working with clients in the practicum clinic, agency or school setting (eight to 10 hours per week, 150 hours total) under intensive supervision from CPSY faculty, developing the therapeutic relationship and basic counseling competencies.
 Students are expected to demonstrate personal characteristics and professional conduct necessary for effective, ethical counseling.
 Two semesters, 3 credit hour each required.
+Consent of the program director.

 Prerequisites: None.